 constitutional law in securing substantive equality and social justice in the 21st century.

-While the judicialisation of social rights claims is gaining momentum in Europe and beyond,
+While the judicialisation van social rights claims is gaining momentum in Europe and beyond,

 this volume seeks to explore social rights in a broader and more integrated sense, situating

-them within the framework of constitutional justice.
+them within the framework van constitutional justice.
 Rather than focusing solely on judicial

 review, the volume will examine constitutional justice as a multi-actor and systemic effort to